 Howell Funeral Home & Crematory of Goldsboro is serving the Nagy family.

-To send flowers to Lt.
-Col. Charles S. Nagy Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lt.
+Col. Charles S. Nagy Jr., please visit our floral store.